 Rather than a table or floor lamps, hang pendants (or sconces) for bedside lighting instead to save on floor space.
 They’re a stylish solve for small bedrooms, particularly alongside the bed.
 They also work well with floating shelves beside the bed!

 If You Think There’s No Room For Stylish Pieces…

 Rugs come in several standard sizes, but these can often be too big or too small, which will accentuate the small size of your space rather than work with it.
 Consider a rug with an organic shape, like a cowhide, which will distract from the boxiness of your tiny bedroom while adding some nice color and warm, fuzzy texture underfoot.

 Add Cool, Clear Furniture.

-Furniture like an acrylic bench or set of clear nesting tables can open up your small bedroom visually and also act as storage without making the space feel cluttered.
-Similarly, mirrors can have the same effect, tricking the eye into thinking the room is larger than it seems.
-Try hanging one bedside or a large round one above the bed for a light, roomy effect.
+Furniture like an acrylic bench or set of clear nesting tables can visually open up your small bedroom and also act as storage without making the space feel cluttered.
+Mirrors can have the same effect, tricking the eye into thinking the room is larger than it seems.
+Try hanging one bedside or a large round one above your bed frame for a light, roomy effect.